Skip to navigation

 The magnificent Mehrangarh Fort dominates the skyline of Jodhpur

-Jodhpur isn't only famous for its trousers, it's also home to one of the most staggering fortresses you will ever see.
+Jodhpur isn't only famous for its hard-nosed businessmen, it's also home to one of the most staggering fortresses you will ever see.
 The Mehrangarh Fort dominates the city, sitting atop a 125m-high cliff-edged hill that catches the rising sun beautifully.

 The blue houses of Jodhpur